 Managing invoices on paper is error-prone and tedious.
 Automate this process using Envoice to free up your accountants’ time.
 Try it here for free.

 [Related: How to automate data entry in accounting?]

 7. Create a more relaxing physical environment

-Whether you are working in the department of office accounting or are now working at home because of the pandemic, it is best to create a more relaxing working space.
+Whether working in the department of office accounting or working at home because of the pandemic, it is best to create a more relaxing working space.